 Last but not least, another reason why Google Play Store could be giving you problems is that the Download Manager is disabled for some reason.
 You can easily fix this by going to Settings >> Applications >> App Manager >> All Apps.

-To access download manager, you will need to scroll down a bit until you get to the apps that start with the letter D. Tap on it and enable it.
+To access download manager on Android, you will need to scroll down a bit until you get to the apps that start with the letter D. Tap on it and enable it.

 You’ve tried every single tip on this guide and nothing!
 Google Play Store just won´t work.
 Like the sub-title says, drastic times call for drastic measures, and that means a factory reset.
 This means that your phone will be wiped clean, and it will be like when you first got it.
 If you are willing to try this, remember to back up all your information first so nothing is lost.